Santa Cruz County Data Center

 Drainage District Background

-This project is a component of a larger project effort to construct and then operate a stormwater pump station in the Rio Del Mar Flats.
-The new pump station is yet to be built, but has obtained construction funds, design, and is permitted.
+This project is a component of a larger project effort to construct and then operate a stormwater pump station in the Rio Del Mar Flats community.
+The new pump station is yet to be built, but the County has obtained construction funds, design, and permits.
 Additional funds for permanent operation and maintenance of the facility are still needed, and their obtainment needs to be secured prior to the expenditure of grant funds awarded for facility construction.

 The Santa Cruz County Flood Control & Water Conservation District - Zone 6 was formed in 1986 and the need for fixing pre-existing drainage problems within the Rio Del Mar Flats was then identified.
 Unfortunately, Zone 6 does not receive a recurring annual tax base assessment but obtains funds only from a one-time development fee on net new impervious surfacing.
 With Zone 6 largely built out, the available declining fees are insufficient to fund construction or maintenance of a significant sized new project, such as the pump station intended to reduce the extensive rainfall ponding in this neighborhood.
 The County does not anticipate being able to successfully acquire at this time, a voter-approved tax assessment for the entirety of Zone 6.
 Thus, property owners within a smaller region more focused on those most benefiting from the stormwater pump station are being approached for the formation of a Special Financing District in this project.